Explore admissions and advising for the UNM PA program.

 Applicants are required to submit a current CV (curriculum vitae) or resume as part of their CASPA application.
 This document may be formatted in whatever style the applicant chooses.

-Applicants are required to complete Altus Suite as part of their application.
-Selected applicants will be directed to visit TakeAltus.com to create an account and complete the following assessment:
+Applicants are required to complete the Casper Admissions Assessment through Acuity Insights (previously known as Altus Suite) as part of their application.
+Applicants will need to visit AcuityInsights.app to create an account and complete the following assessment:

-Note: The Snapshot and Duet Altus Suite assessments are NOT required to apply to our program and will not be reviewed if completed.
+Note: The Duet assessment is NOT required to apply to our program and will not be reviewed if completed.
 Only the Casper assessment is required.

 Neither the Graduate Record Exam (GRE) nor the Medical College Admission Test (MCAT) are required for admission to the UNM PA Program, and scores do not factor into the application review process in any way.